Spain’s Real Madrid is, as of Saturday, 26 May, the winner of the UEFA Champions

 row: in 2016, 2017 and 2018

-For those who aren’t familiar with European football (are there such a thing?), Spain’s Real Madrid CF is, as of Saturday, 26 May, the winner of the UEFA Champions League.
+For those who aren’t familiar with European football (are there such people?), Spain’s Real Madrid CF is, as of Saturday, 26 May, the winner of the UEFA Champions League.
 The yearly continental club football competition, organized by the Union of European Football Associations, is UEFA’s highest-profile club game.

 The Real Madrid-Liverpool FC final match this year was held at the Olympic Stadium in Kyiv, Ukraine’s capital.